cindyuni/cindyuni/README.md

 - 📫 Reach me via email : **cindyunii0513@gmail.com**

-- ⚡ Fun fact **I wasn't a fan of coding before entering my junior year.**
+- ⚡ Fun fact **I thought I’d never get into coding —** It wasn’t until my junior year of college that I started to understand its charm — and that’s when I fell in love with it.

 <h3 align="left">Connect with me:</h3>
 <p align="left">